-- Most vegetable plants like lots of sun, so place them somewhere that they will get at least six hours of sunlight per day
+- Most vegetable plants like lots of suns, so place them somewhere that they will get at least six hours of sunlight per day

 - Choose a sheltered spot to protect from the wind

-- On hot days, give your plants a long water in the early morning and late evening to stop them drying out
+- On hot days, give your plants along the water in the early morning and late evening to stop them from drying out

 - Make sure the pot has adequate draining holes as plants can die if the roots become waterlogged